How to print each character of a string in Python

 Move faster with Replit

-- Create a text analysis tool that iterates through a document to report character frequencies.
+- A text analysis tool that iterates through a document to count word and character frequencies.

 Common errors and challenges